 How to Check Hardware Issues on iPhone Using Panic.ips

-Whether due to a nasty impact or an unknown issue, your iPhone seems to have run into a serious problem.
+So, maybe due to a nasty impact or an unknown issue, your iPhone seems to have run into a serious problem.
 And you can’t figure out what’s ailing your smartphone.
-Worry not, there is a pretty straightforward way to check hardware issues on iPhone using panic.ips file.
-Let us guide you through!
+We understand it can be super frustrating since you love your prized device and can’t bear to see it in anything but the perfect shape.
+Worry not, as there is a pretty straightforward way to check hardware issues on iPhone using panic.ips file.
+Let us guide you through it!

 Wondering What is Panic.ips and How Can It Let You Diagnose Your iPhone?

 iOS comes with a built-in diagnostic feature that allows users to find hardware issues on the iPhone.
-For those unfamiliar, the diagnostic feature, which has derived the name from Kernel, is a crucial component of any OS including iOS.
+For those unfamiliar with it, the diagnostic feature, which has derived the name from Kernel, is a crucial component of any OS including iOS.

 Figure Out If Your iPhone has Hardware Issues